Scare tactics: one person's

 once no longer needed.
 Neat trick!

 As long as folks want more and more power in their homes and second homes (and cars), we're gonna have to keep adding more capacity, building more transmission lines, tearing up the land and oceans for oil production, and yes, paying the price in wars, taxes and endless death for stupid politicians to exploit third world nations (WV, too!) for their hydrocarbons.
-As long as we have a President who's family makes billions from oil, then we'd better grab onto any new "green" source of energy we can get (few as there are) and at least, give it a chance to prove itself.
+Having had a President who's family made many millions from oil, there hasn't been much opportunity for the "alternatives" to prove themselves.
+Things began to change in 2009!

 For me, I look at West Virginia's windmills and my heart soars with pride.
 Fact is, they practically disappear in the view after a few miles, under most conditions.
 We seem to be working hard to make this planet a wasteland in a few centuries.
 Can't we nature lovers just let one good idea be tested here in WV for our contribution, for our "sacrifice", toward saving this planet?
+Especially since WV seems to be so intent upon leveling its mountains to extract and burn every ounce of coal in the state.
 This IS the only good planet we know of, so let's not ruin it in our lifetime, please!
 We still have a small chance.

 Why not let these private companies work with the private land